-Seek medical care right away if you notice unusual tingling, weakness or pain in your hands or feet.
-Early diagnosis and treatment offer the best chance for controlling your symptoms and preventing further damage to your peripheral nerves.
+Seek medical care right away if you notice unusual tingling, weakness, or pain in your hands or feet.
+Early diagnosis and treatment give you the best chance for controlling your symptoms and preventing further damage to your peripheral nerves.

-Not a single disease, peripheral neuropathy is nerve damage caused by a number of conditions.
+Peripheral neuropathy is nerve damage caused by several different conditions.
 Health conditions that can cause peripheral neuropathy include:

 - Infections.
-These include certain viral or bacterial infections, including Lyme disease, shingles, Epstein-Barr virus, hepatitis B and C, leprosy, diphtheria, and HIV.
+These include certain viral or bacterial infections, including Lyme disease, shingles, hepatitis B and C, leprosy, diphtheria, and HIV.

 - Inherited disorders.
-Disorders such as Charcot-Marie-Tooth disease are hereditary types of neuropathy.
+Disorders such as Charcot-Marie-Tooth disease are hereditary types of neuropathy that run in families.

 - Bone marrow disorders.
-These include an abnormal protein in the blood (monoclonal gammopathies), a form of bone cancer (myeloma), lymphoma and the rare disease amyloidosis.
+These include a protein in the blood that isn't usually there, called monoclonal gammopathies, a rare form of myeloma that affects the bones, lymphoma and the rare disease amyloidosis.

 - Other diseases.
-These include kidney disease, liver disease, connective tissue disorders and an underactive thyroid (hypothyroidism).
+These include metabolic conditions such as kidney disease or liver disease, and an underactive thyroid, also known as hypothyroidism.